ozayakcan/discord-bot/README.md

 DISCORD_BOT_SECRET = 'MTA.......86CQ' // Discord bot secret token

 CHANNEL_IDS = '["1234567890123", "1234567890456"]' // Channel ids for bot will work.
 Don't forget to define inside quotes for .env file.
 For replit remove quotes.

+LANGUAGE_CODE = 'fr' // Translates messages to your language.
+Not required.
+If not specified, it will not translate messages.
 ```